 on the morning when you get up...

-take the one cup of starter and put into a bowl, add 1 TB sugar and 3 tsp xanthan gum, mix well and put into a 100%oven for a while, how long? until your ready to make the bread...the yeasties are multiplying fast, eating on the sugar..
+take the one cup of starter and put into a bowl, add 1 TB sugar and 3 tsp xanthan gum, mix well and put into a 100 degree oven for a while, how long(if you oven does not go that low, just find a warm place)? until your ready to make the bread...the yeasties are multiplying fast, eating on the sugar..

 WHAT THE HELL IS XANTHAN GUM: Gum, Xanthan is used by people who are allergic to gluten to add volume and viscosity to bread. basically we are using it to make our dough stretchy and hold onto the gas bubbles, that is what the gluten in normal flour is partially doing.
 Without the gluten, we need something to make the dough stretch and hold form.